bizzy604/FLIGHT/docs/globalrules.md

     *   **Data Transformation Logic:** This is complex.
 Focus on correctly de-referencing IDs from `DataLists` in RS messages.
 Start with essential fields and add more iteratively.
     *   **Error Propagation:** Ensure errors from Verteil or internal processing are clearly communicated back.
     *   **Verteil API Specifics:** Pay close attention to Verteil's exact endpoint names and authentication scheme.
-    *   **Payment Surcharge Logic:** The top-level `Payment.Amount` in `OrderCreateRQ` must be inclusive of any surcharge.
-Your logic needs to correctly identify surcharge from `FlightPriceRS` and apply it.

 **AI Assistant Task 1.4: Implement Flask API Routes (`routes/verteil_flights.py`)**